-An Instant Pot makes it easy!
+An Instant Pot makes it fast and easy!

 As I said before, I’m always looking for shortcuts to deliciousness and the Instant Pot totally delivers on that front.
 Using an electric pressure cooker doesn’t necessarily make this soup faster than on the stovetop, but I don’t need to babysit it all.
 In fact, after I’ve dumped the ingredients inside, I just set it and wait for it to finish cooking!

 While the soup is cooking the Instant Pot, you can concentrate on cooking the main course (e.g. Umami Roast Chicken, Cracklin’ Chicken, Wonton Meatballs, etc.) and the soup will be piping hot and waiting for you to serve when it’s convenient for you.
 Or you can just sit on the couch and watch Bravo—you do you, boo.